-Add a little kick to your cookie!
-These Chocolate Espresso Cookies are not too sweet and and the backdrop of espresso deepens the cocoa taste.
-They pair well with coffee and are a classic Christmas favourite.
+Add a little kick to your treats!
+These Chocolate Espresso Cookies are not too sweet and the backdrop of espresso deepens the cocoa taste.

 - ¼ cup (60 mL) butter

 - 2/3 cup (150 mL) packed brown sugar

 - 4 oz (125 g) semisweet chocolate, melted and cooled

 - ¼ cup (60 mL) unsweetened cocoa powder

 - 4 tsp (20 mL) instant espresso coffee granules

 - Pinch of salt

 Instructions for Chocolate Espresso Cookies